dev-zayko/zayko-dev/README.md

 # 💫 About Me:
 My name is Pablo Rodríguez.
-I am currently 27 years old and I am looking for a job as a developer.
+I am currently 27 years old.
 I am a responsible, proactive, self-taught person.
 I like to learn new things, drink coffee, read, program Front and Back.

 # 💻 Tech Stack: